henryupton/snowflake-role-based-access/README.md

 ```

 ## Limitations.
-Case sensitive object names are not supported.
+Case-sensitive object names are not supported.
 All identifiers are converted
 to upper case in align with [Snowflake's recommendations](https://docs.snowflake.com/en/sql-reference/identifiers-syntax).